julelang/manual/src/std/io.md

 ```
 Implements the basic ReadRune method\.

 It reads a single encoded Unicode character and returns the rune and its size in bytes\.
-It should return size as io::EOF for EOF, the EOF rune is implementation\-dependent\.
+It should throw io:EOF for EOF\.

 The ReadRune method mutable because of same reasons of the \`Reader\` trait\.

-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## RuneScanner
 ```jule